solidjs/solid-docs-legacy/langs/en/guides/faq.md

 ### JSX without a virtual DOM?
 Is this vaporware?
 I've heard prominent voices say that this isn't possible.

 It is possible when you don't have React's update model.
-JSX is a template language like any other—just one that is more flexible in certain ways.
+JSX is a template language those in Svelte or Vue—just one that is more flexible in certain ways.
 Inserting arbitrary JavaScript can be challenging at times, but no different than supporting spread operators.
-So, no: this isn't vapourware, but an approach proven to be one of the most performant.
+So, no: this isn't vaporware, but an approach proven to be one of the most performant.

 The real benefit comes in how extensible it is.
 We have a compiler working for you to give you optimal native DOM updates, but you have all the freedom of a library like React.
 You can write components using standard techniques like [render props](https://reactjs.org/docs/render-props.html) and higher order components along side your reactive "hooks".
 Don't like how Solid's control flow works?
 Write your own.